acorg/slurm-pipeline/README.md

 (see also the `remove-repeated-headers.py` helper script mentioned below).

 Error output from running the command will be placed in `.out` files in the `--outDir` directory.
+These will be numbered with leading zeroes so they sort properly (this allows you to `cat` the output files, making the output ordering match the input).
+Use `--digits` to adjust the number of digits if the default (currently 5) is not enough.

 If not given, an output directory will be created and its path printed.

 By default, The jobs are submitted to SLURM using a [Job Array](https://slurm.schedmd.com/job_array.html) for efficient scehduling of a potentially large number of jobs.
-This can be disabled with the `--noArray` option.
+This can be disabled with the `--noArray` option (though see below).

 Use `--dryRun` (or `-n`) to have `sbatch.py` write out the files it would submit to SLURM (these will be put into the directory specified by `--outDir`).

-You can additionally specify commands that should be scheduled to run after all of standard input is processed, using the `--then` and (for error handling) `--else` options, or `--finally` for commands that should be run at the end irrespective of the exit status of the initial commands.
-This is intended to make it easy to do the rough equivalent of a shell command line, but the processing starts by (optionally) splitting standard input and the downstream commands are run on separate hosts and scheduled by SLURM instead of running on the same host with their I/O tied together via local UNIX kernel pipelines.
+You can optionally specify commands that should be scheduled to run after all of standard input is processed, using the `--then` and (for error handling) `--else` options, or `--finally` for commands that should be run at the end, irrespective of the exit status of the initial commands.
+This is intended to make it easy to do the rough equivalent of a shell command line, but the processing starts by (optionally) splitting standard input and the downstream commands are scheduled by SLURM instead of running on the same host with their I/O tied together via local UNIX kernel pipelines.
+Your downstream commands can make use of the earlier processing because the output files are predictably named and sorted.
+You can use `--prefix` to give output files a unique prefix if necessary.

-If standard input starts with a (single) header line (e.g., is a CSV or TSV file), use `--header` to tell `sbatch.py` to put a header at the start of each input files if multiple jobs are scheduled.
+If standard input starts with a (single) header line (e.g., is a CSV or TSV file), use `--header` to tell `sbatch.py` to put an identical header at the start of each input file in the case that multiple jobs are scheduled.

-The helper script `remove-repeated-headers.py` can be used to remove repeated headers from output files if these each contain a header, allowing you to `cat` all output files into `remove-repeated-headers.py` to produce a single output file with a single header line (this may of course differ from the header in standard input, if any).
+The helper script `remove-repeated-headers.py` can be used to remove repeated headers from output files if these each contain a header.
+This allows you to `cat` all output files into `remove-repeated-headers.py` to produce a single output file with a single header line (this may of course differ from the header in standard input, if any).

 See `sbatch.py --help` for additional usage options.